Automatic identification of anthropogenic soils potentially suitable for rehabilitation¶

 Two cantons are considered in this study, the Canton of Ticino and the Canton of Vaud.
 Both cantons have established their LCR map and intend to finalise their indicative map of potential rehabilitable soils.
 Despite similar objective, their geography and climate raise different difficulties.
 On one hand, the canton of Ticino is mainly covered by high mountains, which limits the quota of the LCR area to 3,500 ha, but also the area eligible for rehabilitation.
 On the other hand, the Canton of Vaud displays larger lowland areas, with a quota of LCR to be maintained of 75,800 ha.
 Strong population growth and development are causing difficulties in the identification of land eligible for conversion.

-Smaller area of interests (AoIs) were defined to test the inference (Fig. 1).
-For the Canton of Ticino, the AoI comprises the six municipalities of the Locarno region, the Mogadino plain and the Bellinzona valley, for which previous studies to find potential LCR were performed and can be used for result comparison.
+Smaller area of interests (AoI) were defined to test the inference (Fig. 1).
+For the Canton of Ticino, the AoI comprises the six municipalities of the Locarno region, the Magadino plain and the Bellinzona valley, for which previous studies to find potential LCR were performed and can be used for result comparison.
 For the Canton of Vaud, an AoI located between the Jura mountains and Lausanne was selected.

 3. Data¶